What does grace look like to the struggling believer? What does relief look like while in the depths, while frustrated by those very depths?

 Going back home was not the triumphant return I secretly hoped it would be.
 A month before, my best friends had all coincidentally moved to different cities, and, to make matters worse, I was in the process of finding a new church.
 In the midst of my shame from failing to find employment and my defeat from the continual rejection there, without an audible voice of truth to speak into me here, I fell vulnerable to the lies of my mind—the familiar lies of unworthiness, lies rooted deeply in my past.
 For seven lonely and idle months, I felt trapped in a body where I couldn’t outrun this spirit of condemnation, and worse, I had no one to whom I could go.
 Suddenly, yet all too familiarly, God was not good, hope was not real, and I was alone in the cavernous depths.

 The lies were obscene.
-Frustrated that every season this despair returns, that my heart will always be heavy and my mind unrelentingly assaulted, that I am straitjacketed to the most debilitating predisposition of doubt and hopelessness—the doubt that God is not good and the hopelessness that perhaps I am not actually saved—that I will never be a joyful worshiper, my thoughts descended to a new weakness, a new personal cowardice of self-defeat.
+Frustrated by the recurring despair and convinced that I am straitjacketed to the most debilitating predisposition of doubt and hopelessness—the doubt that God is not good and the hopelessness that perhaps I am not actually saved—that I will never be a joyful worshiper, my thoughts descended to a new weakness, a new personal cowardice of self-defeat.
 But on that restless night, frustrated by these thoughts and sleepless because of their grating noise, I opened up a book by my former counseling professor, a book on a topic I previously hadn’t given thought to.
 I began my begrudging read, and somehow, there in that book, I found hope.
 For one more night, I could sleep.

 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 (2 Cor 12:9)

 Without community, it was hard.
 Without community, it is hard.
 When I didn’t have it, all I had was a book, a voice transmuted into written form, and that was community—the bare minimum.
-It was a paragraph knee-deep in the obvious, full of “been there, heard that” remarks.
-Yet while I was searching for the novel things in life, for the grandest wisdom to become my saving branch, the small, small bit of encouragement that paragraph gave me was enough to strengthen and sustain me.
+It was a paragraph of “been there, heard that” remarks.
+Yet while I was searching for the novel things in life, for the grandest wisdom to become my saving branch, the bit of encouragement that paragraph gave me was enough to strengthen and sustain me.
 It brought a new perspective to 2 Corinthians 12:9: the bare minimum of a paragraph was his grace for me that night, and it was enough.

 Often in our lonely struggles, when it’s hard to see God working, we want relief and we want it in abundance now.
 Yet in reality, the hope for a situational deliverance might be distant and the balms for our wounds lacking, and that is always discouraging, perhaps even maddening.
 We know that God’s grace is sufficient, but too often in the depths, what we have is only the bare minimum to make it through one more day, one more hour, one more minute; and we may begrudge it, disregard it, or feel entitled to more.
 But that portion, too, is God’s sufficient grace, because it’s never so much about the mode or presentation of his grace as it is about its content, the substance itself—Christ.